-From the portion of the Glyndwr’s Way walk that passes through the woods on Gallt yr Ancr hill, west of Meifod, fossiliferous sandstone blocks can be collected.
-These, when split, can yield excellent brachiopod fossils.
+From the part of the Glyndwr’s Way walk that passes through the woods on the hill called Gallt yr Ancr west of Meifod, fossiliferous sandstone blocks can be searched for fossils.
+When split, these can yield excellent brachiopods.

-♦ Parking can be found in a small layby next to the start of the walk into the woods at Gallt yr Ancr hill.
+♦ Parking can be found in a small layby next to the start of the walk into the woods at Gallt yr Ancr.

-♦ Just past the gate there is a side path that climbs into the woods.
-Blocks can be found close to this path also.
+♦ Just past the gate, there is a side path that climbs into the woods.
+Blocks can also be found close to this path.

 ♦ Ref: 52.70895°N, 3.26565°W

-FIND FREQUENCY: ♦♦♦ – The right sort of blocks yield many good quality fossils; these blocks are fairly abundant but can be difficult to find.
+FIND FREQUENCY: ♦♦♦ – The right sort of sandstone blocks yield many good quality fossils.
+These blocks are fairly abundant, but can be difficult to find.

 CHILDREN: ♦♦♦ – It is a short walk into the woods over easy terrain.
 Children should have no problems with this location.